jkterry1/MA-ALE2/README.md

     * all_envs.py
         * contains list of pettingzoo environments that should be trained
     * env_utils.py
-        * contains environment preprocessing coe
+        * contains environment preprocessing code
+    * my_env.py
+        * MultiagentPettingZooEnv wrapper needed for NFSP
 * Policy code (each one of these has a function that makes a trainable ALL agent).
+    * nfsp.py
     * shared_ppo.py
     * shared_rainbow.py
     * shared_utils.py